OMG. Today was way better than yesterday, but it's still a little like medieval torture.

-Afterward, Adam picked up lunch from Julie’s Deli downstairs.
-Their veggie teriyaki (without the teriyaki sauce) is actually quite good.
-Simple, easy food that doesn’t upset my stomach.
-The IVs were less painful today and because there were less people running around the office, it was less chaotic.
+Afterward, Adam picked up lunch from Julie's Deli downstairs.
+Their veggie teriyaki (without the teriyaki sauce) is good.
+Simple, easy food that doesn't upset my stomach.
+The IVs were less painful today and because there were fewer people running around the office; it was less chaotic.
 The weather was great.
-My husband and I sat out on the penthouse patio most of the day – people were still talking and yammering all day and I really just needed some quiet.
+My husband and I sat out on the penthouse patio most of the day - people were still talking and yammering all day and I just needed quiet.

 The thymus injection is one shot in your booty.
-That’s super easy.
-I don’t know exactly what the thymus injection does.
+That's super easy.
+I don't know what the thymus injection does.
 Sorry.
-I just know you get it every day.
+You get it every day.

-And finally, the Light Coffin – which they call the “laser bed”.
-It a lighted coffin that you lay in for 6-20 minutes.
-It has random light phases – red light, infrared, that sort of thing.
+And finally, the Light Coffin - which they call the "laser bed".
+It a lighted coffin you lay in for 6-20 minutes.
+It has random light phases - red light, infrared, that sort of thing.
 You get naked and lie inside.
-It doesn’t close all the way like a real coffin, but it closes enough that I felt slightly claustrophobic.
-I just didn’t feel comfortable with the lid all the way down.
-The bed warms up and this is probably the most relaxing part of the day.
-The lights themselves are painfully bright, but today I brought an eye mask.
+It doesn't close all the way like a real coffin, but it closes enough that I felt claustrophobic.
+I didn't feel comfortable with the lid all the way down.
+The bed warms up, and this is the most relaxing part of the day.
+The lights themselves are bright, but today I brought an eye mask.

 Overall, today was easy and was over quick.
 I also feel a lot better tonight than I did yesterday when we got home.
 The staff is very nice and accommodating.
-I’m getting to know the other Lymies.
-I’m not there to make life long friends, but I’m perfectly happy to talk to people and everyone is wonderful.
+I'm becoming aquainted with the other Lymies.
+I'm not there to make life-long friends, but I'm happy to talk to people and everyone is great.
 I feel like I want to give people their space.
-There were people there who were on their second week at Infsusio acting like it was a slumber party, cackling, talking loudly.
-That’s annoying.
-I wish it was quieter, but I only have 8 more days to go.
+There were people there who were on their second week at Infsusio acting like it was a slumber party, cackling, talking.
+That's annoying.
+I wish it was quieter, but I only have eight more days to go.

-Update: When I got home, I had a nice burst of energy, different than I’ve felt before.
-It felt like real energy, if that makes sense.
-However, after I wrote this I hit the wall.
+Update: When I got home, I had a nice burst of energy, different from how I've felt before.
+It felt like real energy if that makes sense.
+However, after I wrote this, I hit the wall.
 I have a slight headache, shoulder pain, and my ears are ringing.
-I’m also getting small muscle spasms – all which are normal lyme symptoms.
+I'm also getting small muscle spasms - all which are normal lyme symptoms.
 Time for bed.

 Post questions in the comments.
 More tomorrow!